drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Programming Languages, Frameworks, and Libraries:<br> Developers utilise Bootstrap as framework, PHP for the backend, HTML, CSS and JavaScript with React for the frontend and Matplotlib for data processing and visualisation for the Kolej Tun Dr Ismail (KTDI) student accommodation system.
 These technologies are helpful to developers since they are well-documented and frequently used in the field.

-- Hardware and software requirements<br>
+- Hardware and software requirements
  i.
 Hardware Requirements:<br>
   •	A computer with a processor of at least 2 GHz or higher<br>
   •	A minimum of 8 GB RAM<br>
   •	Sufficient storage space to store the system files and database<br>
-  •	A stable internet connection<br>
+  •	A stable internet connection

  ii.
 Software Requirements:<br>
   •	An operating system such as Windows, Linux, or macOS<br>